davisford/dw-ui-apps/README.txt

 --------------------------------
 This is the repo for various UI Modules for the Daisy.
 The Daisy is an Arduino-derivative board that includes:

-a) Class 1 Bluetooth Modem
+* Class 1 Bluetooth Modem
-b) SD Card
+* SD Card
-c) IrDA
+* IrDA TX/RX
-d) 3 RJ25, and 1 RJ45 jacks that allow you to easily swap out various sensors and controls (e.g. light, moisture, temp, etc.)
+* Telco RJ Jacks that allow you to quickly plug-in various sensors and controls
-e) Servo control ports
+* Servo control ports

 The Daisy uses the Atmel ATMEGA328 microcontroller.
 It is compatible with the Arduino, which means you can use Arduino libraries to build firmware for the Daisy (in fact, we do).
 It als has the Arduino stk500 bootloader, and we've built software that allows you to do Firmware-Over-The-Air (FOTA) to reprogram the Daisy using Bluetooth from your Android phone or Desktop Computer (Mac / Windows / Linux).